rangerscience/data_spec/README.md

 - 1
 - 2013-07-06 20:09:32.824102000 -07:00
 """
-Then the data at "0" is of type String
+Then the data at "0" should be of type String
-Then the data at "1" is of type Fixnum
+Then the data at "1" should be of type Fixnum
-Then the data at "2" is of type Time
+Then the data at "2" should be of type Time
 ```

 Use embedded code: